bitansa/MR.RGM/README.md

     devtools::install_github("bitansa/RGM")
 ```

-Once the RGM package is installed load the library in the R workspace.
+Once the RGM package is installed load the library in the R work-space.

 ``` r